PierreBeucher/cloudypad/docs/src/usage/cli.md

 Cloudy Pad CLI to manage your own gaming instance in the Cloud.

 Options:
-  --verbose, -v               Verbosity level (0: silly, 1: trace, 2: debug, 3: info, 4: warn, 5: error, 6: fatal)
+  -v, --verbose               Verbosity level (0: silly, 1: trace, 2: debug, 3: info, 4: warn, 5: error, 6: fatal).
+Alternatively, use
-                              Alternatively, use CLOUDYPAD_LOG_LEVEL environment variable.
+                              CLOUDYPAD_LOG_LEVEL environment variable.
   -V, --version               output the version number -h, --help                  display help for command

 Commands:
-  create                      Create a new instance, prompting for details.
-Use `create <provider> for provider-specific creation commands.` list [options]              List all instances start <name>                Start an instance stop <name>                 Stop an instance restart <name>              Restart an instance get <name>                  Get details of an instance provision [options] <name>  Provision an instance (deploy or update Cloud resources) configure <name>            Configure an instance (connect to instance and install drivers, packages, etc.) destroy <name>              Destroy an instance pair <name>                 Pair an instance with Moonlight help [command]              display help for command
+  create                      Create a new instance.
+See subcommands for each provider options. update                      Update an existing instance.
+See subcommands for each provider options. list [options]              List all instances start [options] <name>      Start an instance stop [options] <name>       Stop an instance restart [options] <name>    Restart an instance.
+Depending on provider this operation may be synchronous. get <name>                  Get current state of an instance and its status (running, provisioned, configured, ready) provision [options] <name>  Provision an instance (deploy or update Cloud resources) configure [options] <name>  Configure an instance (connect to instance and install drivers, packages, etc.) deploy [options] <name>     Deploy an instance: provision and configure it.
+Equivalent to running provision and configure commands sequentially. destroy [options] <name>    Destroy an instance pair <name>                 Pair an instance with Moonlight help [command]              display help for command
 ```

-## Create instances
+### Create instances

 Use `cloudypad create`.
 It will prompt for required parameters depending on your Cloud Provider.